Enterprise Risk Management Overview

 - Advise the President’s Cabinet and the Joint Planning and Budgeting Committee on all matters related to Enterprise Risk Management.

-- Design a comprehensive and common-sense approach to manage risk across the entire organization; to include a risk register approach that incorporates measurement methodologies to quantify, compare and prioritize institutional risks against the College’s willingness to tolerate.
+- Design a comprehensive and common-sense approach to manage risk across the entire organization; to include a risk register approach that incorporates measurement methodologies to quantify, compare and prioritize institutional risks against the University’s willingness to tolerate.

 - Assess campus risk management strategies on an ongoing basis to assure they remain current with regulatory, operational and legal changes as well as business objectives.